vccolombo/vccolombo.github.io/index.md

 ## Education

 - **Computer Engineering** - Federal University of São Carlos
   Computer engineering student at UFSCar since 2016.
-Expected to graduate in December 2022.
+Expected to graduate in 2022.

 <!-- TODO: Create the missing badges -->